andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AppendixB_AnimalAnalysis.rst

 Normalizing the Brains
 **********************

-Although there are rat templates available (such as the SIGMA template, available `here <https://www.nitrc.org/projects/sigma_template>`__), you may instead decide to use a study-specific template generated from the subjects included in your sample.
+Although there are rat templates available (such as the SIGMA template, available `here <https://www.nitrc.org/projects/sigma_template>`__, or the `Waxholm Rat Atlas, available from the AFNI site <http://afni.nimh.nih.gov/pub/dist/atlases/waxrat/waxratbrainv2.tgz>`__), you may instead decide to use a study-specific template generated from the subjects included in your sample.
 For example, if we have six rats, we can choose one of them to be a fixed template image, and register all of the other rat brains to that image.

 This was the approach used by the authors of the study, and they used a suite of normalization tools called Advanced Normalization Tools, or `ANTs <http://stnava.github.io/ANTs/>`__.
 Instructions for how to download and install the package can be found on the e-book :ref:`here <ANTs_Overview>`.